-Governors of the Board shall serve without remuneration, and no Governor shall directly or indirectly receive any profit from their position as such, provided that a Governor may be reimbursed for reasonable expenses incurred in performing their duties.
-A Governor shall not be prohibited from receiving compensation for services provided to SAMRU in another capacity.
+Governors of the Board shall serve without remuneration, and no Governor shall directly or indirectly receive any profit from their position as such.
+Governors are not paid for their roles or paid to provide services to the organization, however Governors may be reimbursed for reasonable expenses that are required and incurred in performing their duties.